ceph/ceph/doc/cephfs/administration.rst

 ::

-    mds fail <gid/name/role
+    mds fail <gid/name/role>

-This command deactivates an MDS causing it to flush its entire journal to backing RADOS objects and close all open client sessions.
-Deactivating an MDS is primarily intended for bringing down a rank after reducing the number of active MDS (max_mds).
+Mark an MDS daemon as failed.
+This is equivalent to what the cluster would do if an MDS daemon had failed to send a message to the mon for ``mds_beacon_grace`` second.
+If the daemon was active and a suitable standby is available, using ``mds fail`` will force a failover to the standby.

+If the MDS daemon was in reality still running, then using ``mds fail`` will cause the daemon to restart.
+If it was active and a standby was available, then the "failed" daemon will return as a standby.

 ::

     mds deactivate <role>

+Deactivate an MDS, causing it to flush its entire journal to backing RADOS objects and close all open client sessions.
+Deactivating an MDS is primarily intended for bringing down a rank after reducing the number of active MDS (max_mds).

+Use ``mds deactivate`` in conjunction with adjustments to ``max_mds`` to shrink an MDS cluster.
+See :doc:`/cephfs/multimds`

 ::